lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 function getNonce(address signer, uint128 channel) external view returns (uint256)
 ```

-Returns the nonce that needs to be signed by an allowed key to be passed into the [executeRelayCall](#executeRelayCall) functionS.
-A signer can choose his channel number arbitrarily.
+Returns the latest nonce for a signer on a specific channel.
+A signer can choose a channel number arbitrarily and use this nonce to sign a payload that can be executed as a meta-transaction by any address via [executeRelayCall](#executeRelayCall)  function.

 _Parameters:_